brentvollebregt/nitratine.net/_posts/2018-05-05-python-gui-using-chrome.md

 When running server.py, a chrome app window will appear with a button saying "Click to get time".
 When clicked, this will call the getTime() function in python and then return the value back to JavaScript on the line `let value = await eel.getTime()();`.
 I then alert this value.

 ## Threading in Python
-Due to what Eel uses to run the server, calling thread.sleep() will pause the execution of thw whole server.
+Due to what Eel uses to run the server, calling thread.sleep() will pause the execution of the whole server.
 We are provided with with methods `sleep()` and `spawn()` which allow us to create new threads and sleep.
 This is also helpful for creating thread in general.

 An example of using these methods: